sbehnfeldt/usepopcorn/README.md

 Eliminate prop drilling by moving descendents requiring those props into the body of the common ancestor instance, then redefine the common ancestor to use the {children} prop.

+### Lesson 114.
+Passing Elements as Props (Alternative to children)
+Component composition can also be achieved by passing the contents as a JSX value in a prop.

+### Lesson 115.
+Building a Reusable Star Rating Component
+Began building the component by creating a new JSX file for it and defining placeholders for the stars and the numerical rating.
+Import that file into index.js (comment out the <App> for simplicity).
+Define CSS styles as JSON objects and include them as the value of the "style" attribute in the appropriate element.
+(Define the JSON objects OUTSIDE the compopnent function so that JS does not need to re-generate them every time the component is re-rendered).
+Define a "maxRating" prop in the StarRating definition to allow user to specify the rating scale.
+Provide a default value for the prop.